Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Classes/econ/Sp20 Principles of Macro Assignment 8 (changes in equilibrium).md

-Principles of Macro Spring 2020 Name: Aaron Bopp
+Principles of Macro Spring 2020 Name: Aaron [[Bopp]]

 Assignment #8

 1\.
 The table below gives changes that occur in the **[market for coffee]{.ul}**.
-Fill in the table below indicating whether the given change shifts the demand curve or supply curve and if that curve will shift to the right or to the left.
+Fill in the table below indicating whether the given change shifts the demand curve or supply curve and if that curve will shift to the right or to [[the left]].

   ------------------------------------------------------------------------------------------------------------------------
                                                                               **Demand or Supply?**   **Right or Left?**